Check how Universal Credit is changing in 2026

 Universal Credit is gradually replacing:

-If you get one of these, you might be better off waiting until you get a letter telling you to claim Universal Credit.
+If you get one of these, you should have got a letter telling you to claim Universal Credit.
 This is a ‘migration notice’.
+If you’ve received one, you should apply for Universal Credit.

 If you get Personal Independence Payment (PIP)